 Cadaver, Speak by Marianne Boruch

-Marianne Boruch reads three poems from her new collection, Cadaver, Speak, forthcoming from Copper Canyon Press in February.
+Marianne Boruch reads three poems from her new collection, Cadaver, Speak, published in February by Copper Canyon Press.

 On winter's long red-eye out of Anchorage, small lamps

 a grainy blurry everything, which meant

 awake, then almost, then heads slipping back

 And a sound, not the underwater lament of the whale, not its

 from the human throat, only the loose tic and tic of it, seats 3A